BigDataJunction/BigDataJunction.github.io/content/databases/_index.md

 ---
-linkTitle: "CS 186: Databases"
+linkTitle: "Databases"
-title: "Welcome to CS186!"
+title: "Welcome to Databases!"
 weight: 30
 BookCollapseSection: true
 ---

-# Welcome to my CS186 Guide!
+# Welcome to my Databases Guide!

 This is a **non-comprehensive** guide to databases written with an intention to supplement learning and reviewing of Berkeley's [CS186](https://cs186berkeley.net) material.
 Main topics include: